Your ultimate 5-day guide for an epic road trip from Hobart

-If you’re considering visiting the Land Under Down Under, you’ve come to the right place.
-Our comprehensive guide has all the goods on the incredible scenery and outdoor adventures waiting for you in Tasmania, as well as the answers to your logistical questions about time, distance, where to stay and what to do.
+Searching for the ultimate Tasmania itinerary?
+5 days of captivating landscapes, cultural discoveries and unforgettable experiences await you on the Apple Isle.
+If you’re considering visiting the land under Down Under, you’ve come to the right place.
+Our comprehensive guide has all the goods on the incredible scenery and outdoor adventures waiting for you in the island state of Tasmania, Australia.

 People strolling in Salamanca Place on a clear autumn evening.